 Adikwu, in an interview with Daily Trust Saturday published on June 2, had confessed to planning the heist and killing policemen, saying he was unfairly dismissed from the force.

 According to information earlier released by the police, “Micheal Adikwu, is a native of Apa LGA Benue state, a dismissed police CPL (corporal) who was arrested, tried and dismissed from the force and charged to court by the police in 2012 in Kwara state for criminal conspiracy and aiding the escape from lawful custody of armed robbery suspects.

 “He served three years in prison and subsequently found his way out in 2015.
 He became a vicious and notorious gang leader of armed robbery syndicate wanted for several armed robberies in Kwara and other states of the north-central and south-west.”

 He confirmed being dismissed in the interview with Daily Trust Saturday.

 “I was formerly working with the Kwara State Police Command, Special Anti Robbery Squad (SARS).
 I was dismissed for allowing detained suspected armed robbers to walk.
-It was not my fault, it was a gang-up against me.
+It was not my fault, it was a gang-up against me,” he said.